networq/website/concepts.md

 # Concepts

 NetworQ uses a few concepts you need to understand in order to build your own graphs.
+An example organisation "OldSkool", an imaginary School with students, teachers, suppliers, parents etc. serves as a model for this explanation.

 ## Node